bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 55°
-- overcast clouds
+- scattered clouds
-- 33% humidity
+- 31% humidity
-- 13 mph wind
+- 15 mph wind
-- 0.06 inches of precipitation in the past 24 hours
+- 0.03 inches of precipitation in the past 24 hours

 ## Temperature History